 Students will be sent a full list of assignments and their due dates at the beginning of the course.

-Current pacing guides for this course can be found on the Current Course Offerings page (opens in a new window) on the VirtualSC website.
+Current pacing guides for this course can be found on the World Languages Pacing Guides Page (opens in a new window).

 Course Grades

 The final grade in this course results from the following: